Unveiling LLMs: The Evolution of Latent Representations in a Dynamic Knowledge Graph: Methodology

 \subsection{Patching}

-We denote $H^l$ as the latent representation of the $l$-th hidden layer on all tokens from the inference on the source prompt $\mathcal{S}$.
-We then consider a separate inference of the model $\mathcal{M}$ when running on a target sequence of $m$ tokens $\mathcal{T} = \langle t_1, ..., t_m\rangle$ (target prompt).
-This prompt is used to decode the latent representation $H^l$, replicating the structure of $\mathcal{S}$ to generate similar outputs.
-We also augment the in-context examples (1 to 3) and reduce the system instruction to encourage the model to leverage its in-context abilities.
-This prompt contains a special placeholder token $"x"$, that will be used to perform the patching operation.
-This operation consists of replacing the input embedding representation of the placeholder token $(\widehat{h}_k^1$, where $k$ is the position of $x$ in $\mathcal{T})$ with a summary of the latent representation of the source prompt, leaving the other latent representation unchanged, and letting $\mathcal{M}$ proceed with the inference.
-More formally, we define a mapping function $f(H^l, W)~:~\mathbb{R}^{n \times d} \mapsto \mathbb{R}^d$, parameterized by $W$, that computes a weighted sum of the hidden representation of the input part $\mathcal{I} \subset \mathcal{S}$ of the source prompt:
+We denote the matrix $H^l$ as the latent representations obtained from the $l$-th hidden layer of the model's inference on the source prompt $\mathcal{S}$.
+We then consider a separate inference of the model $\mathcal{M}$ on a different prompt, a target sequence of $m$ tokens $\mathcal{T} = \langle t_1, ..., t_m\rangle$.
+This prompt mimics the source prompt to generate similar outputs but serves as a propositional probe.
+It decodes the semantics within the latent representations via activation patching.
+To perform the patching operation, we include a placeholder token, the character $"x"$, within this prompt.
+We also augment the in-context examples (1 to 3) and reduce the system instruction to boost the model's in-context abilities during inference.
+The full prompt is shown in \Cref{apx:targetPrompt}.
+This patching operation consists of replacing the vector representation of the placeholder token $(\widehat{h}_k^1$, where $k$ is the position of $x$ in $\mathcal{T})$ with a summary of the vector representations of the input sentence from original inference ($\mathcal{M}$ on $\mathcal{S}$), leaving the other latent representations unchanged, and letting $\mathcal{M}$ proceed with the inference (\Cref{fig:patching}).
+Since activation patching is a vector-level technique, we formally define a matrix-to-vector mapping function $f(H^l, W)~:~\mathbb{R}^{n \times d} \mapsto \mathbb{R}^d$, parameterized by $W$, that computes a weighted sum of the latent representations of the input part $\mathcal{I} \subset \mathcal{S}$ of the source prompt:

-where the input part of the token is the factual claim to be evaluated, and $L^I=|\mathcal{I}|$ is its length.
-We define the weights $\mathcal{W}$ of the weighted sum by performing part-of-speech tagging\footnote{\href{https://spacy.io/models/en}{https://spacy.io/models/en}} on the input text assigning a weight equal to one to the end token of the nouns and verbs, and zero to the others (\Cref{fig:wordWeighting}).
-We overweigh these two grammatical categories to emphasize the entities and predicates of the proposition in this condensed representation.
-Whereas, we consider the end token of a word based on \citeauthor{meng2022locating}'s (\citeyear{meng2022locating}) study, showing the model forms a subject representation at the final token of the entity name.
+where the input part refers to the input sentence, the factual claim, and $L^I=|\mathcal{I}|$ is its length.
+We set the weights $W$ of the weighted sum by performing part-of-speech tagging\footnote{\href{https://spacy.io/models/en}{https://spacy.io/models/en}} on the input claim.
+Nouns and verbs are assigned a weight equal to zero to all but their end token which receives a weight of one (\Cref{fig:wordWeighting}), emphasising sentence's entities and predicates in this summary vector representation.
+We focus on end tokens based on \citeauthor{meng2022locating}'s (\citeyear{meng2022locating}) study, which found that the model forms a subject representation at the final token of an entity name. \Cref{apx:token_comparison} shows that including all tokens, especially stop words, is detrimental.
+Additionally, empirical experiments showed that using single tokens leads to meaningless texts for punctuation and single-word information for the last input token.